 Reference NOTE 31.
-FINANCIAL INSTRUMENTS - CONTINUED 2022 20 \$'000 \$'0 Carrying Amount of Each Category of Financial Asset and Financial Liability Financial Assets AASB 7.8(a) Financial Assets Financial Assets Measured at Fair Value through the Profit and Loss - Designated upon Initial Recognition AASB7.8(f) Financial Assets Measured at Amortised Cost Financial Liabilities AASB 7.8 (g) Financial Liabilities Measured at Amortised Cost The Agency does not have any financial liabilities in the 'Financial Liabilities at Fair Value through Profit and Loss' catego and, as such, this category is not included above.
-Gains/ (Losses) on Each Category of Financial Asset and Financial Liability Gains /(Losses) on Financial Assets AASB 7.20(a)(i) Financial Assets at Fair Value through the Profit and Loss AASB 7.20(a)(i) Designated upon Initial Recognition Gains/(Losses) on Financial Liabilities AASB 7.20(a)(v) Financial Liabilities Measured at Amortised Cost Commentary - Note 31: Financial Instruments AASB 7.42D The note included in the Model represents the minimum disclosures by way of example only.
+FINANCIAL INSTRUMENTS - CONTINUED 2023 20 trace to \$'000 \$'0 Carrying Amount of Each Category of Financial Asset and Financial Liability Financial Assets AASB 7.8(a) Financial Assets Financial Assets Measured at Fair Value through the Profit and Loss - Designated upon Initial Recognition AASB7.8(f) Financial Assets Measured at Amortised Cost Financial Liabilities AASB 7.8 (g) Financial Liabilities Measured at Amortised Cost The Agency does not have any financial liabilities in the 'Financial Liabilities at Fair Value through Profit and Loss' catego and, as such, this category is not included above.
+Gains/(Losses) on Each Category of Financial Asset and Financial Liability Gains/(Losses) on Financial Assets AASB 7.20(a)(i) Financial Assets at Fair Value through the Profit and Loss AASB 7.20(a)(i) Designated upon Initial Recognition Gains/(Losses) on Financial Liabilities AASB 7.20(a)(v) Financial Liabilities Measured at Amortised Cost AASB 7.42D Commentary - Note 31: Financial Instruments The note included in the Model represents the minimum disclosures by way of example only.
 Each agency needs consider their specific financial instruments and modify the disclosures accordingly.
-Definitions AASB 132.11 'Financial asset' means any asset that is: cash; a contractual right to receive cash or another financial asset from another entity; a contractual right to exchange financial assets or financial liabilities with another entity under conditions that a potentially favourable to the entity; or an equity instrument of another entity.
-AASB 132.11 'Financial instrument' means any contract that gives rise to a financial asset of one entity and a financial liability or equ instrument of another entity.
-AASB 132.AG15 Examples of financial instruments include primary instruments, such as receivables, payables and equity securities, a derivative financial instruments, such as financial options, futures and forwards, interest rate swaps and currency swaps AASB 132.11 'Financial liability' means any liability that is a contractual obligation: to deliver cash or another financial asset to another entity; or to exchange financial assets or financial liabilities with another entity under conditions that are potentia unfavourable to the entity.
+Definitions AASB 132.11 'Financial asset' means any asset that is: cash; a contractual right to receive cash or another financial asset from another entity; • a contractual right to exchange financial assets or financial liabilities with another entity under conditions that a potentially favourable to the entity; or an equity instrument of another entity.
+AASB 132.11 'Financial instrument' means any contract that gives rise to a financial asset of one entity and a financial liability or equi AA3D 132.11 instrument of another entity.
+AASB 132.AG15 Examples of financial instruments include primary instruments, such as receivables, payables and equity securities, and derivative financial instruments, such as financial options, futures and forwards, interest rate swaps and currency swaps AASB 132.11 'Financial liability' means any liability that is a contractual obligation: to deliver cash or another financial asset to another entity; or to exchange financial assets or financial liabilities with another entity under conditions that are potentia unfavourable to the entity.
 AASB 132.11 'Equity Instrument' means any contract that evidences a residual interest in the assets of an entity after deducting all liabilities.
-AASB 132.13 The terms 'contract' and 'contractual' refer to an agreement between two or more parties that has clear econon consequences that the parties have little, if any, discretion to avoid, usually because the agreement is enforceable law.
+AASB 132.13 The terms 'contract' and 'contractual' refer to an agreement between two or more parties that has clear econom consequences that the parties have little, if any, discretion to avoid, usually because the agreement is enforceable law.
 Contracts, and thus financial instruments, may take a variety of forms and need not be in writing.
 In taking accruals for financial instruments, only those that have a contractual basis should be recognised.
-Also, in governme certain rights to receive or pay cash may not be contractual and therefore in these situations, the requirements abo
+Also, in government certain rights to receive or pay cash may not be contractual and therefore in these situations, the requirements abo AASB 132.AG12 will not apply.
+For example, the rights or obligations may have their source in legislation such as in the case of taxatic receivables, GST receivables or levy receivables.